 This is why we are working hard to alleviate financial barriers and reduce delays for those New Zealanders who urgently need hearing aids but can't afford them.

 Could you afford a sudden expense of $2,000 - $10,000 tomorrow?

 This is the reality for many New Zealanders who need to purchase new hearing aids.

 At prices that range from $2,000 all the way up to $10,000, it is understandable that many put off buying them.
 Some wait up to ten years, from the onset of their hearing loss, to take the first step to get hearing aids.

 However, 64% of those who receive hearing aids wish they did so sooner.

 With your help, we'll be able to make hearing aids more accessible and support those who are most vulnerable in our community.

 The Hearing Aid Fund supports hard of hearing New Zealanders who need new hearing aids and are facing financial hardship.
-Thanks to the generous support of our community, we will be offering another round of grants in 2021.
+Thanks to the generous support of our community, we are offering another round of grants this year.
 Each successful applicant will receive financial assistance towards their new hearing aids.

 The Hearing Aid Fund application deadline is the 31st of March.